 Understanding PRF Therapy

 PRF therapy is a regenerative treatment that harnesses the power of your body’s own healing properties.
 It involves using a sample of your blood, which is processed to concentrate the platelets and fibrin.
 These components play a vital role in tissue healing and regeneration.
-The concentrated PRF is then injected into the affected area—such as the TMJ joint, muscles, or ligaments—to promote healing, reduce inflammation, and stimulate tissue repair.
+Then we inject the concentrated PRF into the affected area.
+We can inject it into the TMJ joint, muscles, or ligaments to reduce inflammation and stimulate tissue repair.

 What Happens During PRF Therapy for TMJ Treatment?

 It’s natural to feel apprehension and fear about upcoming dental or medical treatments.
-The procedure for PRF therapy is relatively simple and is typically performed in a clinical setting by a trained healthcare professional.
+The procedure for PRF therapy is relatively simple.
 Here’s what to expect so you can be prepared.

 Consultation and Evaluation

 Before PRF therapy, you’ll have a consultation with Dr. Henrich.
-This will involve discussing your symptoms, medical history, and any previous treatments you’ve tried for TMJ pain.
+You can discuss your symptoms, medical history, and any previous treatments you’ve tried for TMJ pain.
 The goal is to determine whether PRF is a suitable treatment for your condition.
-During this consultation, be sure to ask any questions you may have about treatment and discuss any concerns with your dentist.
+During this consultation, be sure to ask any questions you may have about treatment and discuss any concerns with our dentist.

 Blood Draw and Processing